IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 ﻿# Working On Now
-* Error when use local variable in match expression or set data expression
-* Kill wait template duplication when use local variable
 * Enhance InitialProcessPushedCall
 	* Will get affected wait templates
 	* Will group them by service Id